-The Vikna archipelago is a chain of around 6,000 islands, islets and skerries.
-The largest of the chain, Inner-Vikna, is where we’ll make our next stop.
-We aim to dock at the port town of Rørvik around mid-morning, remaining there most of the day.
+The Vikna archipelago is a chain of around 6,000 islands, islets, and skerries.
+The largest of the chain, Inner-Vikna, is our next stop.
+We aim to dock at the port town of Rørvik around mid-morning and stay there for most of the day.

-The town and its surrounding areas have a long history, with burial mounds found there that date back to ancient times.
-The area’s maritime legacy is well-documented across Rørvik’s many museums, particularly The Norwegian Coastal Museum.
+The town and its surrounding areas have a long history, with burial mounds that date back to ancient times.
+Rørvik’s museums document the area’s maritime, particularly the Norwegian Coastal Museum.

-Similarly, at SalmoNor visiting centre, you can take a tour of a modern salmon farm and find out more about the Norwegian aquaculture industry that supplies the world with tasty Nordic salmon.
+Similarly, at the SalmoNor visitor’s center, you can take a tour of a modern salmon farm and find out more about the Norwegian aquaculture industry that supplies the world with tasty Nordic salmon.

 Another major export is cod, and the town even has an annual Cod Festival in March.
-This species of fish is especially common in the waters of the archipelago during winter, so why not indulge yourself in some fresh cod cakes while here.
+Cod is especially common in the waters of the archipelago during winter.
+Why not indulge in some fresh cod cakes?

 Village life and fjord nature